Theorem.

 Claim.

-If $j$ is any index such that $x_j < s$, then $\phi(x_j) \in (s, m_+]$.
+If j is any index such that x_j < s, then \phi(x_j) \in (s, m_+].

-Indeed $\phi(x_j) > s$ is easy to check.
-To prove the upper bound, let $\tilde{X}$ be a random variable such that
+\phi(x_j) > s is easy to check.
+To prove the upper bound, let

 P[\tilde{X} = x_i] =